 And now, thanks to the effects of the COVID-19 pandemic, many school districts are rethinking their cafeteria setup entirely.
 Having kids tightly packed in lunch lines is not only inefficient, but unsafe and could further the spread of the virus.

-So for schools across the U.S., figuring out how to speed up lunch lines is a top priority in 2020.
+So for schools across the U.S., figuring out how to speed up school cafeteria serving lines is a top priority.

 How to Minimize School Lunch Lines

 Long cafeteria lines are a problem for schools, but fortunately, there are ways to improve this situation.
 Here is how to make school lunch lines faster:

 One of the most important aspects of lunch for students and staff will be to set up a sanitation station.
 At this station, students can either wash their hands or use hand sanitizer.
 Frequently touched surfaces should also be cleaned and disinfected on a regular basis.